Author: Trevor Redmond | ISBN: 978-1-911611-17-2 | Format: Paperback | Price: €89 | Publishing: 18 September 2019

 Chapter 3: Treaty on European Union and Treaty on the Functioning of the European Union

-Chapter 8: Court of Justice of the European Union
+Chapter 8: The Court of Justice of the European Union

 Chapter 11: Direct Effect of Primary EU Law

-Chapter 12: Direct and Indirect Effect of Secondary EU Law
+Chapter 12: Direct Effect of Secondary EU Law and Indirect Effect

 Chapter 13: Supremacy of EU Law

-Chapter 14: Procedural Autonomy and Effective Judicial Protection
+Chapter 14: National Procedural Autonomy and Effective Judicial Protection

 Chapter 15: Enforcement Actions against Member States

-Chapter 18: Customs Union and Common Commercial Policy
+Chapter 18: The Customs Union and Common Commercial Policy

-Chapter 20: Defences to Restrictions on Free Movement of Goods
+Chapter 20: Defending Restrictions on Free Movement of Goods

-Chapter 21: Freedom to Provide and Receive Services
+Chapter 22: Freedom to Provide and to Receive Services

 Chapter 23: Free Movement of Workers